Need a reason to enter the PleinAir Salon art competition? We’ll give you 10.

 - Test Yourself.
 Going through your paintings, looking hard at what works and doesn’t, then seeing how your best might stack up with the art that’s out there — even if you don’t win, you’ve learned something.

 Did you know that the PleinAir Salon got a little richer in prizes?
 There have long been big annual prizes, but now artists earn cash for the top prizes in the bi-monthly contests.
 The First Place winners in the six yearly contests each earn $1,000, with $500 going to Second Place and $250 going to the Third Place winners.
 The winner of each bi-monthly contest is also featured in the Plein Air Today newsletter and profiled on OutdoorPainter.com.
-In mid-April, the annual prizes will be awarded to the annual winners at the 2018 Plein Air Convention & Expo in Santa Fe, New Mexico.
+In the spring, the annual prizes will be awarded to the annual winners at the 2020 Plein Air Convention & Expo in Westminster, Colorado.

-The next deadline is March 15, and Kathy Anderson is the judge.
+The next deadline is approaching soon.
 Enter now.